MicrosoftDocs/entra-docs/docs/fundamentals/custom-security-attributes-manage.md

 ### Assign Attribute Log roles to view audit logs

-During the preview, custom security attribute audit logs could be viewed using the [Global Administrator](../identity/role-based-access-control/permissions-reference.md#global-administrator) or [Security Administrator](../identity/role-based-access-control/permissions-reference.md#security-administrator) roles in the directory audit logs.
+During the preview, custom security attribute audit logs could be viewed by those with at least the [Security Administrator](../identity/role-based-access-control/permissions-reference.md#security-administrator) role in the directory audit logs.
 You are no longer able to use these roles to view custom security attribute audit logs using the new endpoint.
 To view the custom security attribute audit logs, you must be assigned either the [Attribute Log Reader](../identity/role-based-access-control/permissions-reference.md#attribute-log-reader) or [Attribute Log Administrator](../identity/role-based-access-control/permissions-reference.md#attribute-log-administrator) role.

 ### Create new diagnostic settings to export audit logs